JohnCoene/javascript-for-r/_book/3-22-htmlwidgets-first.md

 <p class="caption">(\#fig:widget-internals-diagram)htmlwidgets internals visualised</p>
 </div>

 The `factory` function returns two functions, `resize` and `renderValue`.
-The first is used to resize the output dynamically; it is not relevant to this widget and is thus tackled later on.
+The first is used to \index{resize} the output dynamically; it is not relevant to this widget and is thus tackled later on.
 Let us focus on `renderValue`, the function that renders the output.
 It takes an object `x` from which the "message" variable is used as the text for object `el` (`el.innerText`).
 The object `x` passed to this function is actually the list of the same name that was built in the R function `play`!
-While in R one would access the `message` in list `x` with `x$message` in JavaScript to access the `message` in the JSON `x` one writes `x.message`, only changing the dollar sign to a dot.
+While in R one would access the `message` in list `x` with `x$message` in JavaScript to access the `message` in the \index{JSON} `x` one writes `x.message`, only changing the dollar sign to a dot.
 Let us show this perhaps more clearly by printing the content of `x`.

 ```js
 console.log(x);